Dynamic Youth Award Frequently Asked Questions

 - young people tell us they want it recognised

 Dynamic Youth Awards provide a framework for accreditation, meaning there is no programme to follow.
-The young person designs a learning programme based on their interests and abilities.
+The young person completes a challenge based on their interests and abilities.
 The awards are used within existing or planned projects and activities.

 Almost any learning experience can be accredited, as long as it follows a Plan-Do-Review process and evidence can be provided.

-Dynamic Youth Awards have three levels of commitment:
+Dynamic Youth Awards have five levels of commitment:

 - One star: 5 to 15 hours

-Dynamic Youth Awards are for those aged 10-14 (although we can be flexible with ages).
-A participant has to spend a minimum of 5 hours on a Dynamic Youth Award.
+Dynamic Youth Awards are for those aged 10+.
+A participant has to spend a minimum of 5 hours on a DYA.
 There is no upper limit of hours.
-We recognise the level of responsibility each young person takes on in their Award.
+We recognise the level of responsibility each young person takes on in their award.
+These are externally quality assured by the SQA.

 Yes.
 You can download guidelines for Dynamic Youth Awards from this page